Jack0Lantern160/jack0lantern160.github.io/index.md

 ## Projects

-Below is a showcase of my past and current projects, highlighting my hands-on experience in cybersecurity.
+Below is a showcase of my past and current projects.

 *  SIEM – Wazuh
 * Self-hosted Wiki – Wiki.js